8 Keurig Alternatives (better than Keurigs)

-If you’re in the market for a single-serve pod style coffee maker but can’t find any Keurig machines that meet your needs, don’t worry.
+If you’re in the market for a single-serve pod style coffee maker but can’t find any decent Keurig Models that meet your needs, don’t worry.
 There are now many manufacturers offering this style of machine, plenty of which are even compatible with K-Cups.

 In this article, our buyer’s guide gives you the know-how you need to choose the best Keurig alternative, and our top picks guarantee you’ll get a best-in-class product.

 The Vertuo uses a patented Centrifusion technology that can brew both espresso and longer coffee drinks.
 It’s also very easy to use and works with aluminum pods that are 100% recyclable.